Refugee travel document and travel rights

 Can I travel back to the country where I experienced past persecution or claim a fear of future persecution?

-The RCO does not provide legal advice, nor are any of our materials intended to be taken as legal advice.
-If you are looking for a free or low-cost lawyer or legal help, please visit Lawhelp.org or email us for a referral at email@example.com.
+We do not provide legal advice, nor are any of our materials intended to be taken as legal advice.
+If you are looking for a free or low-cost lawyer or legal help, we can help you find free and low-cost legal services.